 Exports are expected to increase moderately mainly against the background of the recovery in overseas economies.
-As for domestic demand, public investment is expected to become more or less flat at a high level.
+As for domestic demand, public investment is expected to continue leveling off more or less at a high level.
 Business fixed investment is projected to follow a moderate increasing trend as corporate profits continue their improving trend.
-Private consumption and housing investment, with some temporary decreases caused by the subsequent decline in demand following the front-loaded increase, are expected to remain resilient as a trend, supported mainly by improvement in the employment and income situation.
+Private consumption and housing investment are expected to remain resilient as a trend, supported mainly by improvement in the employment and income situation, while they will be affected by the subsequent decline in demand following the front-loaded increase.
 Under these circumstances, industrial production is expected to follow a moderate increasing trend.

-1 This report is based on data and information available at the time of the Bank of Japan Monetary Policy Meeting held on April 7 and 8, 2014.
+1 This report is based on data and information available at the time of the Bank of Japan Monetary Policy Meeting held on May 20 and 21, 2014.